1EdTech/openbadges-specification/ob_v3p0/serialization.md

 Properties defined as a single value MUST be represented as a single value.
 Properties defined as an array of values MUST be represented as an array, NOT as a single value.

+Properties that have a null value or empty array MUST be ommitted from the serialized JSON.

 ### JSON

 The data model can be encoded in Javascript Object Notation (JSON) [RFC8259] by mapping property values to JSON types as follows: